I realize that I may be alone here when I say that bowls are my favorite piece of dishware. (What, you don't have a favorite eating vessel?)

 Hear me out: Unlike plates, which waste sauce and discourage you from mixing a meal's different components, bowls are vessels that empower you to layer multiple flavors and top everything off with a grand finale of dressing.
 Which brings me to grain bowls.

 Shop the Story

 Go the obvious route with a layer of brown rice, or take this opportunity to work ancient protein-rich grains into your diet.
-Think freekeh, quinoa, farro, and couscous.
-When in doubt, open your refrigerator and start scoping out your leftovers.
-Polenta, grits, wheat berries, and that box of sticky rice from your Thai takeout are all excellent options.
-Consider cooking your grain in chicken or vegetable broth to give it some extra flavor.
+Think: freekeh, quinoa, farro, and couscous.
+When in doubt, just open your refrigerator and scope out your leftovers.
+Polenta, grits, wheat berries, and that box of rice from your lefover takeout are all excellent options.
+Consider cooking your grain in chicken or vegetable broth to add extra flavor.

-While you can pick your grains and vegetables independent of each other, try to consider which protein will taste best with the vegetables you've chosen.
+While you can pick your grain and vegetables independent of each other, try to consider which protein will taste best with the vegetables you've chosen.
 Salmon, for example, pairs well with lemony sautéed spinach, and kale and bacon are a match made in heaven.
 Looking for a vegetarian option?
-Add a creamy cheese like ricotta and rejoice as it spills over your greens, or fry up some tofu or tempeh.
-When in doubt, a poached egg is always a good idea -- just make sure that the yolk is soft enough that it covers the rest of the ingredients with eggy goodness when it breaks.
+Plop in a creamy cheese like ricotta and rejoice as it spills over your greens, or fry up some tofu or tempeh.
+When in doubt, a poached egg is always a good idea—just make sure that the yolk is soft enough that it blankets the rest of the ingredients with its runny goodness when it breaks.